segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

 [HubSpot](https://www.hubspot.com/) is an inbound marketing and sales platform that helps companies attract visitors, convert leads, and close customers.
 The `analytics.js` HubSpot Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segmentio/analytics.js-integrations/tree/master/integrations/hubspot).

 > warning ""
-> The HubSpot destination does not work with Segment's Event Tester due to how identify and group calls must be sent in order.
-The Event Tester should not be used for troubleshooting the HubSpot destination.
+> The HubSpot destination is not compatible with the Segment Event Tester.
+As result, Segment recommends using other tools to troubleshoot the HubSpot destination.

 ## Getting Started